10 Lesser Known Freedom Fighters Of India Who Died For The Nation

 A proud martyr who put the nation before his family

-During the last stages of Quit India Movement, Konwar led the Sarupathar Congress Committee.
+During the last stages of the Quit India Movement, Konwar led the Sarupathar Congress Committee.
 In 1942, some people sabotaged a train & many British soldiers lost their lives.
-Kushal was convicted for this crime and received death sentence.
+Kushal was convicted of this crime and received a death sentence.

 You might also like